alexdelai/NDVI-dimist/README.md

 ### 4. Generate random point locations
 Performed data reduction randomly filtering 10,000 locations 100 and 300 meters apart and 5,000 points 500 meters away from each other to obtain a complete data representation of the area of interest.
 ### 5. Extract raster values into a data frame
 Sampled output layers at randomly generated locations to extract greenness exposure values.
-The obtained datasets should look as follows:
+The obtained datasets should be as follows:

 <img src="/df_ndvi_100.png" width="700" height="200">
 <img src="/df_ndvi_300.png" width="700" height="200">